A classification of Mengerian $4$-uniform hypergraphs derived from graphs: Acknowledgment.

 \section{Acknowledgment.}

-This paper was prepared when Mehrdad Nasernejad visited the Department of Mathematics of the University of Hagen in 2023.
-In particular, Mehrdad Nasernejad would like to thank the University of Hagen for its hospitality.
+First, the authors are deeply grateful to the anonymous referee for careful reading of the manuscript, and for his/her valuable suggestions which led to several improvements in the quality of this paper and pointed out a gap in Lemma~\ref{Lem.01}.
+In addition, this paper was prepared when the second author visited the Department of Mathematics of the University of Hagen in 2023.
+In particular, he would like to thank the University of Hagen for its hospitality.
+Furthermore, this work has been supported by DAAD (Germany) (Funding No. 57681226).